Vexccz/devdash/README.md

 # DevDash

-A solo-developer dashboard for Windows that combines a **local project dashboard** and a **deploy radar** into a single Electron app.
+A developer dashboard for Windows that combines a **local project dashboard** and a **deploy radar** into a single Electron app.
 Track git status, spawn dev servers, and watch Vercel/Render deploys from one window.

 ![DevDash](build/icon.png)